aristanetworks/eossdkrpc/README.md

 compatability for our protobufs.
 When updating existing .proto files or adding new ones, please do the following:

-A shell script called `checkprotos` have been created to ensure all steps described below have been done.
+A shell script called `checkprotos` has been created to ensure all steps described below have been done.
 The script affects `/src/EosSdkRpcProtos/proto/proto.lock`, which must have write permissions.
 Once it is writable, running the script `/src/EosSdkRpcProtos/checkprotos` should be enough to check compatibility of new